-Right now, my research focuses on generative machine learning and how to efficiently detect it in the wild - specifically when it is being used to fabricate consensus to create a cyber-attack vector.
-You can read more about that over on EPFL news
+My current research focuses exploring empirical and theoretical methods to detect generative machine learning models in the wild, specifically when they are used to impersonate humans for malicious purposes.
+You can read more about that over on the EPFL news website

-Before that, I did my PhD in the Rong Li lab , exploring the molecular mechanisms by which aneuploidy is confering stress resistance in cancer and pathogens, which opened up on developing tools to prioritize potential drug targets to treat breast cancer metastases in Joel Bader and Andrew Ewald labs, as part of the CDT2 consortium .
+I did my PhD in the Rong Li lab , exploring the molecular mechanisms by which pathogens and cancers can rapidly adapt to stresses (notably drugs), starting with aneuploidy.
+In turn, that led me to work on developing tools to prioritize potential drug targets to treat breast cancer metastases in Joel Bader and Andrew Ewald labs, as part of the CDT2 consortium .

-Why: Deep Machine Lerning (ML) have achieved tremedous results in recent years.
-A lot of them were due to the unreasonable effectiveness of the stochastig gradient descent (SGD) on the problems that could be reduced to differentialbe manifolds - such as for instance word embeddings for text generation.
-However a number of problems - such as self-driving or strategy games - require discrete actions that cannot be differentiated.
+Why: Deep Machine Learning (ML) have achieved tremendous results in recent years.
+A lot of them were due to the unreasonable effectiveness of the stochastic gradient descent (SGD) on the problems that could be reduced to differentiable manifolds - such as for instance word embeddings for text generation.
+However, a number of problems - such as self-driving or strategy games - require discrete actions that cannot be differentiated.
 Until now, reinforcement learning has proven to be quite successful, but is still challenging to scale and does not deal well with some classes of problems.

-What: I proposed a new way of trivially distributing the learning in an efficient and byzantine-resilient manner in case a large number of nodes are able to sample possible solutions efficiently.
+What: I proposed a new way of trivially distributing the learning in an efficient and byzantine-resilient manner in case many nodes are able to sample possible solutions efficiently.

 What:I put forwards a proof that showed and equivalence between a class of evolutionary algorithms (GO-EA) and SGD.
-While less computationally efficient, the proposed EA is much more easy to parallelize and do not require an explicitely differntiable mainfold - just one that is smooth enough.
+While less computationally efficient, the proposed EA is much easier to parallelize and do not require an explicitly differentiable manifold - just one that is smooth enough.

 Why: Since their introduction by Goodfellow in 2014, they have managed to achieve some impressive results in image manipulation.
 Several alternative architectures aiming to improve the original architecture have been proposed and published.
 Unfortunately, recent results suggesting that the improved results resulted from selection of best samples and numerous restarts of the training process.